-The following table summarizes the public offering price, underwriting discounts and commissions and proceeds before expenses to us assuming both no exercise and full exercise of the underwriters' option to purchase additional shares:
+The following table shows the per share and total public offering price, underwriting discounts and commissions, and proceeds before expenses to us.
+These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares of common stock.